-To, having invited comments from the public, approve the extension of the Parks and Sports Grounds Public Spaces Protection Orders generally and to include Parks and Sports Grounds in Barrowford and Western Parishes specifically.
+- (1) To, having invited comments from the public, approve the extension of the Parks and Sports Grounds Public Spaces Protection Orders generally and to include Parks and Sports Grounds in Colne and District specifically - (2) To amend Schedule 1 of the Parks PSPO to include the land around Colne Youth Action Group Youth Centre at the request of Colne Town Council.

-REASON FOR RECOMMENDATION
+REASON FOR RECOMMENDATIONS

-To enable the Council and its partners to respond to concerns regarding behaviour that is detrimental to the quality of life in public spaces in Pendle, including enforcement action.
+(1) To enable the Council and its partners to respond to concerns regarding behaviour that is detrimental to the quality of life in public spaces in Pendle, including enforcement action.